 3- Frankford Arsenal Quick-N-EZ – Best Brass Tumbler Starter Kit

-The Frankford Arsenal Rotary Tumbler is next in our list that offers you a quick, easy and economical way to clean your dirty brass for reloading purposes.
+The Frankford Arsenal Quick-N-EZ Vibratory Tumbler is next on our list that offers you a quick (as the name implies), easy and economical way to clean your dirty brass for reloading purposes.

 This Quick-N-EZ Frankford Arsenal Tumbler kit can be used with the Frankford Arsenal walnut and corn cob media to remove all the fouling, lube and oxidation from brass very fast.

-This best brass rotary tumbler comes with a huge capacity to hold up to 600 9mm or 350 .223 cases.
+This best brass vibrating tumbler comes with a huge capacity to hold up to 600 9mm or 350 .223 cases.